mraffia/odin-knight-travails/README.md

 Knight Travails project from Javascript section of the Full Stack Javascript Course on The Odin Project

 ## Implementation
 Function `knightMoves` that shows the shortest possible way to get from one square (coordinate) to another in an 8x8 chessboard by outputting all squares the knight will stop on along the way.
-Unweighted graph and BFS is used.
+Unweighted graph and BFS (breadth-first search) algorithm is used.

 Example:
 - `knightMoves([0,0],[0,0]) == Already there`